 This time content only, no furigana restrictions

-I probably made my point clear why you shouldn’t give two cents about if a manga has furigana or not to judge about it’s difficulty.
+I probably made my point clear why you shouldn’t give two cents about if a manga has furigana or not to judge about its difficulty.
 Especially if you already started with WaniKani.
 Read something without furigana and be amazed that you probably don’t recognize some Kanji you always seemed to ace at your daily WaniKani practice.

 I’m a sucker for everything by Naoki Urasawa. he’s just the most brilliant contemporary mangaka.
 Pluto is a futuristic, philosophical masterpiece and his epic stories are yet to find a true challenge.
 The Yawara 完全版 (complete edition) was released at the beginning of 2014 end gets two new volumes every month.

-When I bought the first edition there was a dvd with some episodes of the anime attached.
-Unfortunately this wasn’t for free and did cost 1000¥ on top.
+When I bought the first edition there was a DVD with some episodes of the anime attached.
+Unfortunately, this wasn’t for free and did cost 1000¥ on top.

 2.)
 Hikaru no go

 If it wasn’t for Great Teacher Onizuka this would probably be my favorite Jump manga.
 Forget about Bakuman and its ridiculous love story, this is definitely the best work by Takeshi Obata and a manga classic that you should definitely give a try.
-The 12 year old Hikaru discovers an old go table in their attic and when he touches it, the soul of a Go teacher from the Edo period appears.
+The 12-year-old Hikaru discovers an old go table in their attic and when he touches it, the soul of a Go teacher from the Edo period appears.
 But only he is able to see him.
 What’s following is the story of how Hikaru wants to become the GOAT Go player.
-The drawings are fantastic and the story has a very unique vibe that just sucks you in.
+The drawings are fantastic and the story has a unique vibe that just sucks you in.
 When I received the manga I made a couple of pictures and wrote some more about the series.
 Give it a look, because the Hikaru no go 完全版 really does look stunning.

 It’s a Jump manga, so it contains furigana but (like I wrote above) this is one of the more difficult ones and the partway yakuza setting doesn’t make it any more simple.
 But if you have a knack for these very Japanese love stories where the two lovers overthink everything and make a huge deal out of it, this is right up your alley.

-6.) ハンツー x トラッシュ
+4.) ハンツー x トラッシュ

 This is one for the boys, who are into water ball.
-The story is about a first year high school student who has to decide on a school-club to join and because of his interests, he picks the water-ball club.
+The story is about a first-year high school student who has to decide on a school club to join and because of his interests, he picks the water-ball club.
 Guess what his interests are. ハンツー x トラッシュ is actually much more decent then one would expect from the cover.
 The story is well written (with the essential dose of love story) and it’s highly entertaining (if you are into water ball – and girls).

-More like, some recommendations with good stuff for you for read.
+More like, some recommendations with good stuff for you to read.
 The last one here was compiled with this in mind so there is some (hopefully) good stuff for everybody in it.
 At least I hope so.